en

 The period spent at the foreign Institute is recognised according to the current provisions.

-The places are assigned through the competition tender published in the Welfare, Assistance and Mutuality section.
+The places are assigned through the call for tender published in the Welfare, Assistance and Mutuality (in italian) section.

 The stay includes the costs of: